Get started with MUApply here

 As an existing corporate communications, public relations or advertising professional, you’ll be exposed to a wider spectrum of media formats, including visual and digital, for developing more targeted messaging.
 A thorough introduction to management and ethics for media organizations further helps you envision yourself as a leader prepared to direct campaigns and organizational communication strategies that grab attention and drive results.

-Official nameMaster of arts in journalism with an emphasis in strategic communications
+Official nameMaster of arts in journalism with an emphasis in strategic communication

 Program typeMaster's degree